airalab/robonomics.network/content/posts/developers-incentive-program.md

 The [playground](https://wiki.robonomics.network/docs/create-account-in-dapp/) section guides people through the process of launching cyber-physical-systems under Robonomics control.
 A participant can choose any of the offered paragraphs for acquaintance with the Robonomics Network.

-1st wave of participants will be rewarded with **200$ (In form of native Robonomics token - XRT) for completing the following task**:
+1st wave of participants will be rewarded with **200$ (In the form of native Robonomics token - XRT) for completing the following task**:

 * Read step by step instruction in [playground](https://wiki.robonomics.network/docs/create-account-in-dapp/) section of the wiki;
 * Launch any type of IoT devices or Robotics system in simulation or real;